The views from Santa Maria Madalena, Madeira. Photosbypatrik/Shutterstock

 Hike a levada or a vereda

-Nearly all of Madeira’s rain falls on the island’s north shore, so to facilitate agriculture on the island’s south, its early settlers created a series of man-made aqueducts known as levadas.
-Madeira is home to more than 804 km (500 miles) of levadas, a feat of engineering recognized by Unesco.
-Today, the island’s levadas, as well as its veredas (a general word for a path) double as hiking routes, which often pass through spectacular scenery and landscapes that include waterfalls, cliffs, jungle and incredible viewpoints.
+Nearly all of Madeira’s rain falls on the island’s north shore.
+So to facilitate agriculture on the island’s south, its early settlers created a series of man-made aqueducts known as levadas – some 804km (500 miles) of them, a feat of engineering recognized by UNESCO.
+Today, the island’s levadas, as well as its veredas (a general word for a path), double as hiking routes, which often traverse spectacular scenery and landscapes that include waterfalls, cliffs, lush forests and incredible viewpoints.

 Levadas exist in varying degrees of difficulty and repair; check out WalkMe, a regularly updated guide, to see if the levada you have in mind is open and safe.

-A popular, entry-level walk is the Levada do Caldeirão Verde, on the island’s west end.
-The hike spans a relatively easy 11.8km (7.3 miles) round trip, which passes through diverse scenery that includes a lagoon and waterfall.
-Another popular walk with an entirely different feel is the Vereda da Ponta de São Lourenço, a 7.2km (4.4 miles) round-trip that tackles the island’s dry, rocky easternmost point and includes an opportunity for a refreshing dip in the ocean.
+A popular entry-level walk is the Levada do Caldeirão Verde, on the island’s west end.
+The hike consists of a relatively easy 11.8km (7.3 miles) round-trip, passing through diverse scenery that includes a lagoon and waterfall.
+Another popular walk with an entirely different feel is the Vereda da Ponta de São Lourenço, a 7.2km (4.4-mile) round-trip that tackles the island’s dry, rocky easternmost point and includes an opportunity for a refreshing dip in the ocean.

-For those looking for more of a challenge, consider the trails that summit Pico do Areeiro and Pico Ruivo, the latter the island’s highest point, and a route that occasionally goes above the cloudline.
+For those looking for more of a challenge, consider the trails that summit Pico do Areeiro and Pico Ruivo, the latter the island’s highest point, reached by a route that occasionally goes above the cloud line.

 Ride a cable car

-Madeira’s coast is home to fajãs, areas backed by cliffs that were previously only accessible to boats.
-That is until a series of cable cars were built.
+Madeira’s coast features numerous fajãs, areas backed by cliffs that were previously only accessible to boats.
+That is, until a series of cable cars were built.
 Originally used to shift goods and crops, today Madeira’s cable cars also transport tourists and day-trippers.

-The Teleférico das Achadas da Cruz, on the island’s northwest corner, is 600m long, lasts five minutes and is one of the steepest cable cars in Europe.
-The destination is a vast, crowd-free rocky beach.
+On the island’s northwest corner, the Teleférico das Achadas da Cruz is 600m (1970ft) long, lasts five minutes and is one of the steepest cable cars in Europe.
+The destination is a vast, crowd-free and rocky beach.

 Also impressive is the cable car that descends to Fajã dos Padres, a rocky beach that is home to a farm and banana plantation, a cafe/restaurant and a dock for swimming.